 According to data from the International Trade Center (ITC), the products with the greatest export potential from Mexico to Belgium are vehicles and their parts (motorized vehicles; vehicle parts and accessories; automobiles for the transport of goods; bodywork parts and accessories; spark ignition engines); medical devices (needles, catheters, cannulas and the like for medical use; medical, surgical / veterinary instruments and apparatus); medications (for therapeutic / prophylactic uses); agro-food (banana, coffee); machinery (sets of cables (for spark plugs) for means of transport; parts of air conditioners; panels and cabinets, for control / distribution of electricity); electronic equipment (televisions; car stereos; automatic machines for data processing / processing; apparatus for the transmission / reception of voice, images, other data); various manufactures (parts of seats) and chemical inputs (ethyl acetate).

 The best diversification options for Mexico in the Belgian market are turnip / rapeseed, fresh / dried pistachios and input from the paper industry (chemical wood pulp).

 For Mexico it is easier to sell sweet potatoes than potatoes.

 Turnip / rapeseed is facing the greatest potential demand in Belgium.

 Luxembourg in Mexico

-According to information from the Ministry of the Economy, Luxembourg is the 33rd investor in Mexico worldwide and the 13th within the European Union.
+According to information from the Ministry of the Economy, Luxembourg is the 16th investor in Mexico worldwide and the 8th within the European Union.
 The accumulated FDI of Luxembourg in Mexico between 1999 and June 2020 is $ 3,462 million dollars.
 In Mexico there are 98 companies with capital from Luxembourg.

 In Mexico there are 98 companies with capital from Luxembourg.